Background pattern

 Patients with COVID-19

-The usual dose of Tyenne is 8 mg per kg of body weight.
+The usual dose of Tyenne is 8 mg per kilogram of body weight.
 A second dose may be necessary.

-Since a doctor or nurse administers Tyenne, it is unlikely that you will be given too much.
+As Tyenne is administered by a doctor or nurse, it is unlikely that you will be given too much.

 However, if you are concerned, talk to your doctor.

-Since a doctor or nurse administers Tyenne, it is unlikely that you will miss a dose.
+As Tyenne is administered by a doctor or nurse, it is unlikely that you will miss a dose.
 However, if you are concerned, talk to your doctor or nurse.

-You should not stop treatment with Tyenne without first consulting your doctor.
+You must not stop treatment with Tyenne without consulting your doctor first.

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.
 Side effects may occur up to at least 3 months after your last dose of Tyenne.

-These are common: They may affect up to 1 in 10 people
+These are common: May affect up to 1 in 10 people

 • fever and chills,